apache/spark/docs/howto/use-alternative-secrets-backend.rst

           x: y

 You can also define connections using a ``.env`` file.
 Then the key is the connection ID, and the value should describe the connection using the URI.
-If the connection ID is repeated, all values will be returned.
+Connection ID should not be repeated, it will raise an exception.
 The following is a sample file.

   .. code-block:: text